Having a baby comes with a ton of responsibilities.

 Pacifier clips, like their name, suggests, attach to the end of your baby’s pacifier.
 And on the other end is a clip that you can attach to your baby’s clothes or your diaper bag.

 Today, pacifier clips come in different sizes and designs.
-Some you can easily clip on your baby’s clothes, so it doesn’t flail nor fall.
+Some you can easily clip on your baby’s clothes, so it doesn’t flail or fall!

-You can also use it to clip on to the baby car seat to make sure your baby on the go stays calm the entire ride.
+You can also use it to clip on to the baby car seat to make sure your baby stays calm while on the go during the entire ride.

 Do note that there’s a lot of thought and consideration involved when choosing a pacifier clip.
-The most critical factor being the LENGTH of the clip.
+The most critical factor is the LENGTH of the clip.

 In general, LONGER CLIPS allow you to use them and clip them on different parts of your baby’s clothes.
 However, too long of a hook can be a strangulation hazard.